cloudhein/eks-modules/README.md

 # EKS Infrastructure Provisioning with Terraform

 This repository provides a comprehensive suite of Terraform modules to provision a complete Amazon EKS ecosystem.
 It is designed for production readiness, offering customized VPC networking, secure ingress and secrets management, and fine-grained access control.
-The architecture supports stateful microservices via the EBS CSI driver and implements robust, robust node scaling strategies using cluster autoscaler.
+The architecture supports stateful microservices via the EBS CSI driver and implements robust node scaling strategies using cluster autoscaler.

 ---